IT320-PlanPerfect/PlanPerfect/README.md

 - Search and filter event vendors by category, location, and price.
 - Book services directly through the platform.
-- Manage event budgets with built-in tracking tools.
 - View verified ratings and reviews from other users.
-- Save favorite vendors for quick future access.
+- Save favorite items for quick future access.
 - Secure authentication for both users and vendors.
 - Fully responsive design for desktop and mobile devices.